 The Kay Armstead Center for Communication Disorders (KACCD) provides clinical services in speech, language and hearing evaluations, as well as treatment.
-The KACCD serves both the SJSU and surrounding communities.
+The KACCD serves both the SJSU and Bay Area communities.

 Adult Language Clinic:

 Augmentative and alternative communication (AAC) includes all forms of communication (other than oral speech) that are used to express thoughts, needs, wants, and ideas.
-We all use AAC when we make facial expressions or gestures, use symbols or pictures, or write.
 Some individuals who have difficulty speaking may require an extensive evaluation to identify an appropriate AAC system that meets their communication needs.
 We evaluate and provide intervention to help individuals develop the abilitt to operate and access their AAC system, develop language through alternative means, and navigate conversations while using an alternative means of communication.